 You can use a password manager instead.
 It will help you create complex passwords and store them in an encrypted online vault.
 Change back all the passwords once you return home.

 Install Antivirus Protection

-Installing an antivirus on your device is a surefire way to keep your personal information secure while traveling.
+When looking to secure mobile devices, installing an antivirus on your device is a surefire way to keep your personal information secure while traveling.
 Make sure to update it as newer versions become available.